eceokumuus/todo/README.md

 - you can add to-do
 - you can mark the done
 - you can filter
--You can select more than one and delete them.
+- ou can select more than one and delete them.